Quitting Drinking: Are You Ready?

 Why Are You Here?

 Here you are reading this blog post.
-Maybe you just discovered it and this is the first post you’ve read.
+Maybe you just discovered it, and this is the first post you’ve read.
 Welcome.
 Or maybe you’ve been reading my blogs and watching my YouTube videos for years.
-Either way, presumably you are here because you are concerned about your drinking.
+Either way, presumably you are here because you are concerned about alcohol and are considering quitting drinking.

-If you’re a first-timer, it’s likely that it didn’t suddenly wake up this morning and decide you have a problem.
+If you’re a first-timer, likely, it didn’t suddenly wake up this morning and decide you have a problem.
 And if you’ve been following me for a while, it’s more than likely you’ve been concerned about your drinking for years!

 Whose Problem Is It?